DeepX-inc/machina/README.md

 ## Quick Start
 Let's start machina with a [quickstart](https://github.com/DeepX-inc/machina/tree/master/example/quickstart).

-You can check implemented algorithms in [examples](https://github.com/DeepX-inc/machina/tree/master/example) for the next step.
+You can check some implemented algorithms in [examples](https://github.com/DeepX-inc/machina/tree/master/example) as a first step.